-Class 6: The children have reached a stage when physical processes of puberty cause rapid growth to their limbs, leading to clumsiness and a greater diversity of physique than at any other age.
+Class 6: The children have generally reached a stage when physical processes of puberty cause rapid growth to their limbs, leading to clumsiness and a greater diversity of physique than at any other age.
 Uprightness is important and that requires an inner balance of forces.
 The play element of earlier years now gives way to the need for specific exercises which require the need to strive for exactness, form, order and structure.
-When teaching, it is now important to use the element of objectivity, through measurement, keeping scores in games as well as gaining their acknowledgement as referee/umpire.
+It is now important to use the element of objectivity, through measurement, keeping scores in games as well as gaining acknowledgement as referee/umpire.
+Games progress towards more 'pre sport' games involving greater skill and awareness.
+Some sports are introduced such as netball, rounders, ultimate frisbee and games that progress towards volleyball.